-After reading Ann Cahill’s review on jacksonsart.com of Jackson’s Artist Cadmium Yellow Orange Watercolour saying ‘this is a lovely rich orange which, when picked up with more water on the brush, is a really lovely mellow orange yellow… very good for botanical work as most oranges I’ve tried are really quite harsh.’
+After reading Ann Cahill’s review on jacksonsart.com of Jackson’s Artist Cadmium Yellow Orange Watercolour saying this ‘is a really lovely mellow orange yellow… very good for botanical work as most oranges I’ve tried are really quite harsh.’
+Ann Cahill is a professional gardener who uses painting as a way to really “see” plants.
 We asked her to elaborate on her review and she started talking to us about why she transitioned from student grade to artist watercolour paint.

 Transitioning from Student to Artist quality Watercolours

 The Limitations of Student Grade Watercolours

 As an amateur I was, initially, quite happy with my box of Cotman watercolours.
 Painting almost exclusively Irish landscapes.
 West of Ireland at that.
 Which meant soft dull colours… the landscape seen through the mist of typical August bank holiday weather i.e. wet and windy.

 It was only when taking a garden design course, and I was trying to do some illustrations of potential gardens, that I realised the limitations of student quality watercolours.
 To any professional artists out there it’s obvious, but I had to learn this for myself.
 If the colour wasn’t already there in the set, then trying to mix it from pans, very few of which were single pigment colours, meant that most mixed colours ended up dull and muddy.
 Of course I take responsibility here, I am an untrained dauber.
 Still, if you wish to inspire a customer to go ahead with spending money on a new garden design, it does help if the garden design were not to seem constantly swathed in the mist of “West of Ireland August bank holiday weather”.

 The Behaviour of the Watercolour when Lifted from the Pan